Dcollectors/JLeaks/README.md

 \# of issues            | the number of issues of the project
 \# of forks             | the number of forks of the project
 \# of releases          | the number of releases of the project
-\# of contributes       | the number of contributes of the project
+\# of contributors       | the number of contributes of the project
 \# of requests          | the number of requests of the project about                   | the description of the project commit url              | the commit URL, which includes the message, defect code, and patch code